 That’s where team chat comes into play.
-The team chat market has experienced a huge boom with the move to hybrid work models.
-It soon became an integral part of digital workplaces’ app collection.
+The team chat apps have experienced a huge boom with the move to hybrid work models.
+Team chat soon became an integral part of digital workplaces’ app collection.

 So what exactly is a team chat?
 What are the biggest advantages of using one?
 What are the best team chat apps, and what features should you look for in a solution to best fit your organization?

 What is a team chat app?

-Simply put, team chat is an instant messaging solution that enables you to easily communicate with your colleagues.
+Simply put, team chat app is an instant messaging solution that enables you to easily communicate with your colleagues.

 With team chat, you can reach anybody from your company by typing in their name.
 Moreover, you can create or join group chats, or discuss certain topics in team channels or discussions.

-In other words, team chat is business communication made easy.
+In other words, team chat apps are solutions that make business communication easy.